-On 8 February 2022, the Swiss Office of the Attorney General (OAG) has conducted the final hearing of Khaled Nezzar.
+It is a giant step forward in the fight against impunity.
+The Swiss Office of the Attorney General (OAG) has conducted the final hearing of Khaled Nezzar.
 The OAG holds that numerous war crimes and crimes against humanity were committed while Mr. Nezzar was leading the military junta and serving as Minister of Defense at the beginning of the Algerian civil war.
 After more than 10 years of investigation and numerous judicial twists, the end of the proceedings paves the way for Mr. Nezzar to be sent to trial before the Federal Criminal Court (FCC) for serious offences constituting complicity in war crimes and crimes against humanity, including extrajudicial executions, torture and enforced disappearances.